zzamboni/dot-hammerspoon/README.md

    ```
 2. Edit `init.lua` to enable/disable the plugins you want (at the
    moment they are all enabled by default).
+3. Copy `init-local-sample.lua` to `init-local.lua` and modify to
+   change plugin configuration parameters or add your own arbitrary code.

 ### Functionality included